There were just too many pagan practices in the America version of this un-holy-day.

 He asked for a day to think it over and during the night wrestled with God and the adversary.
 He is said to have written the great hymn A Mighty Fortress is our God, from this experience.
 The next day, he was asked again to renounce his beliefs.
 His response: "Unless I am convinced by proofs from Scriptures or by plain and clear reasons and arguments, I can will not retract, for it is neither safe nor wise to do anything against conscience.
 Here I stand.
 I can do no other.
 God help me.
 Amen."

-Saxony, Frederick the Wise, staged a "kidnapping."
+Once his defense was made.
+Martin’s life was in danger.
+To protect him, the kind Elector of Saxony, Frederick the Wise, staged a “kidnapping.”
 Luther was brought back to the Castle at Wartburg, where he lived in exile until it was safe for him to return home.
 During this time, he translated the Bible into German.

 So, Reformation Day can be celebrated by Christians instead of Halloween.
-You can sing old hymns, nail your own 95 These to a "Wittenberg Door," and throw a party.
-Consider dressing like they did in Martin Luther's day or dressing up as one of the reformers in the Reformation (Calvin, Tyndale, or others).
-You could reenact Luther's "kidnapping" or act out his defense at the Diet of Worms.
-We enjoy watching the movie, Luther.
+You can sing old hymns, nail your own 95 These to a “Wittenberg Door,” and throw a party.
+Consider dressing like they did in Martin Luther’s day or dressing up as one of the reformers in the Reformation (Calvin, Tyndale, or others).
+You could reenact Luther’s “kidnapping” or act out his defense at the Diet of Worms.
+We enjoy watching the movie Luther.

-Celebrating All Saint's Day
+Celebrating All Saints Day

 We are saints too!
 We have this treasure in jars of clay and His incredible POWER shines through our life!
 We do exploits too.
 We can be world-changers like those who have gone on before us.
 All Saints' Day is day to celebrate the POWER of God and the fact that He chose to work through us wobbly saints.
 Maybe you and your family can write appreciation notes to people who have served the Lord in exemplary ways.
 Learn a little each All Saints' Day about church history.
 Let Christian History Makers come alive to your family as you read about these amazing men and women of God.

-Heroes for Jesus Party!
+Heroes for Jesus Party

 Fall Festivals